Statistics for University Administrators using R

 Or if the percentage of student retention for this year is different from that for last year?

-This one-day course provides participants with hands-on experience of analysing their own type of records and confidently interpreting numerical results for reports to committees, or for returns to the Higher Education Statistics Agency.
+This one-day course provides participants with hands-on experience of analysing their own type of records for data-driven planning and confidently interpreting numerical results for reports to policy makers and committees, or for returns to the Higher Education Statistics Agency.

-Presentations, demonstrations and hands-on computer practicals will be based around the free statistical software R; see https://www.r-project.org/.
+Presentations, demonstrations and hands-on computer practicals will make use of the free statistical software R; see https://www.r-project.org/.
+Note the course does not focus on teaching R, but on the use of supplied R functions to perform statistical analyses of interest.
 Formulae are kept to a minimum; instead, we concentrate on results, their interpretation and reporting in plain language.

 All training is online and will be delivered live between 09:00 and 17:30 (GMT/GMT+1).
 The delivery platform is Zoom, which may be freely accessed.
 Questions may be asked using Zoom's chat box.
 Note our online courses are delivered by a team of two presenters, meaning at least one presenter is always available to provide additional support.
 During presentations the team member who is not speaking can take questions in addition to the presenter.